Raja R. Sambasivan

 In my spare time, I enjoy playing tennis taking long walks, and exploring New England.
 I am “famous” for appearing in a PhDComics strip.
 In the strip, I ask CS PhD students to wear lab coats to work so that folks will know that we are researchers too .
 Don’t forget to pop on a pair of lab goggles when debugging!

 Tufts undergrads & Master’s students: My lab hosts a few undergrads & Master’s students every year.
 If you are interested, send me an email.
-It helps if you have already taken or are planning to take Cloud Computing (CS 118) or Networking (CS 112).
+It helps if you have already taken or are planning to take Cloud Computing (CS 118), Networking (CS 112), or Operating Systems (CS 111).